Most business leaders get chills at the thought of health care reform.

 Beyond that, an individual may already be dealing with a medical claim or need ongoing care.
 Shopping the state exchange could mean a new carrier and a new network of doctors.

-And if they’ve already met their deductible or out-of-pocket maximum for the year, COBRA keeps them from starting back at zero on a new plan.
+And if they’ve already met their deductible or out-of-pocket maximum for the year, COBRA insurance rules keep them from starting back at zero on a new plan.

 What it means for employers